-The Torres del Paine National Park, in Chile’s Patagonia region, is well known for soaring mountains, bright blue icebergs that cleave from glaciers and golden pampas.
+The Torres del Paine National Park, in Chile’s Patagonia region, is well known for soaring mountains, bright blue icebergs that cleave from glaciers, and golden pampas.
 Not to mention the unique wildlife that calls it home here.
 In the park are two popular hikes – the W Trek and the O Trek.
-As the names suggest these hikes related to the shape of the trails.
+As the names suggest these hikes are related to the shape of the trails.

 Now the W Trek is the easier of the two hikes to complete and is less likely to be closed due to weather conditions such as snow covering the trail.
 Most hikers can easily achieve the W trek in 3 days and four nights.
 You won’t need a guide.
 If you can walk in a straight line, then you can hike the W trek.
 There are a few steep areas, a few rocky bits but all in all it’s an easy hike to walk.
 The biggest concern is the ever-changing weather, but packing correctly and you’ll be fine.

 The one big thing to do before you leave home is to prebook your accommodation.
-There are a variety of options from lodges to campsites, and you can even hire fully set up tents from the two leading companies who own the campgrounds.
+There are a variety of options from lodges to campsites, and you can even hire fully set up tents from the two leading companies that own the campgrounds.
 You may be refused entry to the park if you do not have all your campsites booked in advance.
-Costs for accommodation can be as low as $10USD for a campsite to up to $250USD for full board, bed, and a hot shower.
+Costs for accommodation can be as low as $10USD for a campsite to up to $250USD for a full board, bed, and hot shower.
 Most of the campgrounds will have a basic shop to buy emergency supplies and beer.
 These will cost you a pretty penny!

 The main things you’ll need are your overnight gear, return bus ticket to/from the park, accommodation booked for before arrival, park entry permit to be arranged on arrival, and plenty of snacks.